Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing to learn

 How did the modern warfare of World War I change those who fought and those who stayed at home?
 Why did so many of the best American artists flee to Paris?
 How did the traditionalism and stability of the 1950s lead to the radicalism and rebellion of the 60s?
 How has technology, from the typewriter to the internet, reshaped literature?
 Such questions will be explored in a chronological framework though extensive readings in American literature from the beginning of the twentieth century to the present.
 Threaded throughout the literature are themes such as progress and innovation, war, the “lost generation,” the New Woman, race, and conformity and individuality.
-This course fulfills the Historical Perspectives requirement in the English major.
-Prerequisites: ENGL 121 or 190.
+This course fulfills the Historical Perspectives requirement in the Prerequisites: ENGL 120, ENGL 121, or ENGL 190

 4 Credits